 The Longest Game in NFL History Featured Two teams, 83 minutes, and a Chance at the AFC Title.

-In 1971, the Kansas City Chiefs and the Miami Dolphins squared off in a game that would end up etching several names in the history books when it was all said and done.
+On Christmas Day in 1971, the Kansas City Chiefs and the Miami Dolphins squared off in a game that would end up etching several names in the history books when it was all said and done.

 The two teams came in sporting 10-3-1 records, and had a trip to the conference championship on the line.
 Kansas City was set to play host, and Miami was set to play spoiler as they were a much younger and inexperienced team.

 The Chiefs were two years removed from an NFL Championship, and looked to get back to the pinnacle of NFL greatness.